 Nile transport was "temporarily put on hold" for security purposes because the river was used by rebels to attack army bases there, said South Sudanese military spokesman Col. Philip Aguer.

 Tapiwa Gomo, a U.N.
-Office for the Coordination of Humanitarian Affairs spokeswoman, said 30,000 to 35,000 displaced civilians in the west bank village of Wau Shilluk face a "worrying" situation.
+Office for the Coordination of Humanitarian Affairs spokesman, said 30,000 to 35,000 displaced civilians in the west bank village of Wau Shilluk face a "worrying" situation.

 The Wau Shilluk clinic has enrolled 77 children with severe acute malnutrition, but therapeutic food for them has run out since resupply teams haven't reached the settlement for a month, said Shinjiro Murata, the head of Doctors Without Borders in South Sudan.

 "If we cannot provide anything, then in one week, two weeks, depending on the condition of the children, some of them might die," he said, adding there are likely more children unaccounted for with severe malnutrition.